 Phthalates are toxic for several body systems.
 Toxicological profiles and potency vary by specific phthalate.
 Animal experiments have shown that the liver and reproductive systems are main target organs phthalate toxicity.
-Recently a great deal of concern has been raised on the
+Recently a great deal of concern has been raised on the carcinogenic effects of phthalates, and some phthalates are a carcinogen in rodents.
+Metabolic products of phthalates have developmental, and reproductive toxicity is affecting particularly male reproductive system [7, 8].
+Some of the phthalates are an endocrine disruptor and interfere with the function of the endocrine system, responsible for growth, sexual development, and many other essential physiological functions both in males and females [9, 10].

-2. Department of Environmental Health Engineering, Isfahan University of Medical Sciences, Isfahan, Iran.
+2. Department of Environmental Health Engineering, Isfahan University of Medical Sciences, Isfahan, Iran. \Corresponding Author: E-mail: k.najafabady@sbmu.ac.ir

-^{1.} MSc of Chemical Toxicology, Environment Research Center, Research Institute for Primordial Prevention of Noncommunicable Disease, Isfahan University of Medical Sciences, Isfahan, Iran.
+1. MSc of Chemical Toxicology, Environment Research Center, Research Institute for Primordial Prevention of Noncommunicable Disease, Isfahan University of Medical Sciences, Isfahan, Iran.